We're In The middle of a climate and biodiversity crisis

 We positively encourage and need people from every company, level and department to hear your views and ideas, whether you’re development / production / crew / technical or editorial.

-Currently we operate as an online community of over 150 people via WhatsApp groups and Zoom meetings and now with our new forum which enables us a place for more in depth discussions.
-We hope one day to go back to the heady days of meeting in person above the pub in Clifton with a pint and a packet of crisps..
+Currently we operate as an online community of over 200 people via WhatsApp groups and Zoom meetings; we also have a forum which enables us a place for more in depth discussions.

 If you’d like to join us please register here and become part of our community.
 Once you’ve registered you’ll be able to request a link to join our main WhatsApp group which we limit to announcements.
 Check out the group info for links to WhatsApp subgroups.